abdallaellaithy/abdallaellaithy/README.md

 <body>
     <header>
         <h1>Abdalla Ellaithy</h1>
         <p>Hey there! 👋 I'm Abdalla Ellaithy, a student passionate about Artificial Intelligence, particularly in the realms of Machine Learning, Deep Learning, and Natural Language Processing (NLP).
-Currently, I'm pursuing my studies at Nile University in Egypt, diving deep into the exciting world of AI.</p>
+Currently, I'm pursuing my studies at <a href="https://nu.edu.eg/">Nile University</a> in Egypt, diving deep into the exciting world of AI.</p>
     </header>

   <section>